securityMB/bentkowski.info/src/posts/2016/firefox-same-origin-policy-bypass-cve.md

 ---
 title: "Firefox - Same-Origin Policy bypass (CVE-2015-7188)"
 date: "2016-07-05"
+description: "Same-Origin-Policy bypass via some obscure IP parsing in Firefox"
 ---

 In this post I will explain the [Same-Origin policy bypass](https://www.mozilla.org/en-US/security/advisories/mfsa2015-122/) ([CVE-2015-7188](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-7188)) in Firefox I reported to Mozilla last year.
 The root cause of that issue was a minor nuance in IP address parsing in some of the most popular OS-es.
 The final working exploit, however, additionally needed Flash installed and activated on the victim's machine.
 Another limitation was that it only worked to http protocol.
 However, I think that this bug is interesting from a purely technical standpoint, hence I decided to share.